FrancescAlted/MemoryBoundComputations/exercises/guidelines.rst

    - Raise the amount of data points to 100 millions.
 What happens?

-   - Set the number of threads for numexpr to 12 and redo the computation.
+   - Set the number of threads for numexpr to a large number (8 is a good one for a 4-core CPU) and redo the computation.
 How its speed compares with numba?

-   - Set the expression to evaluate to the transcendental one ( `expr_to_compute = 3`).
-How the speeds change?
+   - Set the expression to evaluate to the transcendental one (`expr_to_compute = 3`).
+How the different speeds change?
 Why do you think numexpr is faster here?

    - Provided this, which do you think is the best scenario for numba?
      Which is the best scenario for numexpr?